quii/learn-go-with-tests/reading-files.md

 In this chapter we're going to learn how to read some files, get some data out of them and do something useful.

+Pretend you're working with your friend to create some blog software.
+The idea is an author will write their posts in markdown with some metadata at the top of the file.
+On startup the web server will read a folder to create some `Post`s and then a separate `NewHandler` function will use them as a datasource for the blog's webserver.

-We've been asked to create a package that converts a given folder of blog posts and return a collection of `Post` which represents each file parsed with information about its contents.
+We've been asked to create the package that converts a given folder of blog posts and return the collection of `Post`s.

 ### Example data